1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1958 DCAM Nickel

 Felix Schlag designed both the Jefferson nickel obverse and reverse.
-These copper coins kept the same look from 1938 to 2004, when the obverse was re-designed.
+The design remained essentially unchanged from 1938 to 2004, when the obverse was redesigned and the Westward Journey series began.

-On coins struck at the Denver Mint, the “D” mintmark is positioned on the right side of Monticello, between the building and the rim.
-Philadelphia-produced coins bear no mintmark in this location.
+On Denver Mint coins, the “D” mintmark appears to the right of Monticello near the rim.
+Philadelphia-minted examples have no mintmark in this location.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)